majianjia/DeepPlankter/doc/exp1_pond.md

-# First experiment at Setley Pond
+# First motor powered experiment

 Did a experiment at Setley Pond, New Forest this Sunday afternoon 7th March 2022.